larsondg2000/vgstreamlit/READme.md

 ## Prediction App
 Uses `predict_functions.py` and `predict_image.py` file to predict a user  uploaded image.
-It uses the EfficientNet model for the prediction and displays the probability the image is "van Gogh" or "not van Gogh"
+It uses the RegNet model for the prediction and displays the probability the image is "van Gogh" or "not van Gogh"